 States typically require that applicants for licensure also pass the NCE (National Counselor Examination), and, for licensure as an independent (unsupervised) clinician, require additional hours of supervised work experience following completion of a master’s degree.
 Because the NCE and post-degree supervised clinical work are beyond the scope of what a master’s degree can provide, this information only covers whether our program meets the educational criteria needed for state-level licensure.

 The table below shows the likelihood that the M.S. program in Clinical/Counseling Psychology fully meets each state’s licensure requirements.
-The M.S. program in Clinical/Counseling Psychology meets licensure requirements for 11 states, likely meets requirements for 13 states, may meet requirements for 2 states, likely does not meet requirements for 5 states, does not meet requirements for 14 states, and does not immediately meet requirements for 2 states.
-We are unable to determine whether our program meets requirements for 3 states.
+The M.S. program in Clinical/Counseling Psychology meets the licensure requirements for 24 states, does not meet requirements for 21 states, and we are unable to determine whether our program meets requirements for 5 states.

 Graduate Coordinator: